-I arrived at the park, crossed the packed lot to the pebbled footpath off the entrance.
+I arrived at the park and crossed the packed lot to the pebbled footpath off the entrance.
 I met a few people headed the other way.
 Their expressions were radiant.
-They flashed me excited grins, thumbs-up.
+They flashed me excited grins, thumbs-ups.

 “It’s a lemon!” they’d say as they passed.

 The path ended in a meadow.
 Picnic blankets dotted the grass, unopened baskets and sealed bottles staking claims to family plots.
 The crowd had gathered in the middle of the meadow around a huge and spreading lemon tree.
 Children clambered atop their fathers to get at the lemons fat and dangling on the lowest branches.
 They sat on the shoulders of the tallest men in the world, but the fruit remained out of reach.

 Of the tree’s mother, there was no sign, long since swallowed by the gnarled and massive roots, hungry as any newborn, accepting of all.

 The tree seized a sudden wind, sighed, and swayed ecstatically.
 We swayed with it, the first dance.
 You had blushed so prettily.
 Overcome with young love and gravity, the fruit let go their tenuous hold and fell to the earth where we scrambled in the soil to retrieve them.
 Around me, people feasted on the soft yellow flesh, eyes and mouths glistening, then fell upon one another in the tortured, practiced goodbyes they had perfected over the long war.